willshpt/ME433.Kitchen/recipes/CampingBurritoBowls.md

 ---

 # Camping Burrito Bowls
 By Michael Miller

-\nCooking time ~1 hr
+Cooking time ~1 hr

 Easy to make recipe for big groups at home or when on a rugged budget.